Mon getting killed by OOM killer

 Anyway, once you've got the profiler started I believe it should dump all on its own every so often.

-#6 Updated by Wido den Hollander about 8 years ago
+#6 Updated by Wido den Hollander over 8 years ago

 - File mon_heap.tar.gz added